Women's suffrage: History

+Before the 19th century

 In ancient Athens, often cited as the birthplace of democracy, only adult male citizens who owned land were permitted to vote.
 Through subsequent centuries, Europe was ruled by monarchs, though various forms of parliament arose at different times.
 The high rank ascribed to abbesses within the Catholic Church permitted some women the right to sit and vote at national assemblies – as with various high-ranking abbesses in Medieval Germany, who were ranked among the independent princes of the empire.
 Their Protestant successors enjoyed the same privilege almost into modern times.

-Marie Guyart, a French nun who worked with the First Nations people of Canada during the seventeenth century, wrote in 1654 regarding the suffrage practices of Iroquois women, "These female chieftains are women of standing amongst the savages, and they have a deciding vote in the councils.
+Marie Guyart, a French nun who worked with the First Nations people of Canada during the 17th century, wrote in 1654 regarding the suffrage practices of Iroquois women: "These female chieftains are women of standing amongst the savages, and they have a deciding vote in the councils.
 They make decisions there like their male counterparts, and it is they who even delegated as first ambassadors to discuss peace."
 The Iroquois, like many First Nations in North America, had a matrilineal kinship system.
 Property and descent were passed through the female line.
 Women elders voted on hereditary male chiefs and could depose them.

 The first independent country to introduce women's suffrage was arguably Sweden.
 In Sweden, conditional women's suffrage was in effect during the Age of Liberty (1718–1772).

 In 1756, Lydia Taft became the first legal woman voter in colonial America.
 This occurred under British rule in the Massachusetts Colony.
 In a New England town meeting in Uxbridge, Massachusetts, she voted on at least three occasions.
 Unmarried white women who owned property could vote in New Jersey from 1776 to 1807.

 In the 1792 elections in Sierra Leone, then a new British colony, all heads of household could vote and one-third were ethnic African women.